Fan Calculator (Axial & Centrifugal)

 Output Data

-Q is the volumetric flow rate (per second) of air through the fan.
-Multiply this figure by the outlet density ('ρₒ') to find the mass flow rate (per second).
+Q is the volumetric flow rate (per hour) of air through the fan.
+Multiply this figure by the outlet density ('ρₒ') to find the mass flow rate (/hour).

 It is important to note that this is the output rate of the impeller assuming no restrictions from the fan casing.
 If the fan outlet diffuser area is less than the surface area of the impeller outside diameter (Øₒ), this flow rate will not be achieved by the fan.
 A simple calculation procedure you may use to establish the output flow rate of the fan (impeller inside a casing) is provided in the calculators technical help menu.